Angelica Page

-Angelica Sue Page (née Torn; February 17, 1964) is an American actress, director, producer and screenwriter.
+Angelica Page (née Angelica Sue Torn; February 17, 1964) is an American actress, director, producer and screenwriter.
 She is the only daughter of actors Rip Torn and Geraldine Page.
 Credited as Angelica Torn in her early career, she legally and professionally changed her name to Angelica Page in September 2011.

-Page began her career as an understudy in the 1993 Broadway revival of Anna Christie, and made her feature film debut in Nobody's Fool (1994).
+Page began her career in the 1993 Broadway revival of Anna Christie, and made her feature film debut in Nobody's Fool (1994).
 In 1998, she starred in a Broadway production of Side Man, which earned her a Helen Hayes Award for Best Actress.
 She subsequently appeared in the films The Sixth Sense (1999), and the political drama The Contender (2000).

 She continued to appear Off-Broadway throughout the 2000s, returning to Broadway with a supporting part in a 2012 revival of The Best Man.
 In 2015, she starred as her mother, Geraldine Page, in the touring stage production Turning Page, a biographical play which she also wrote.
 Additional film credits include Michael Imperioli's The Hungry Ghosts (2009), and the thriller Never Here (2017).

 Early life

-Page was born Angelica Torn on February 17, 1964, in New York City to actors Rip Torn and Geraldine Page.
+Page was born Angelica Sue Torn on February 17, 1964, in New York City to actors Rip Torn and Geraldine Page.
 She was raised in New York City, and has noted that her parents' marriage was turbulent and marked by frequent fighting.
 Though she was encouraged by her mother to act, Page described herself as a "shy child" and was resistant to pursuing it.
-For a time, she had considered a career as a chef.
 Page attended the Bank Street School for Children in Manhattan.

-After her mother's death in 1987, Page began exploring acting as a career option, as it had been her mother's "dying wish."
+After her mother's death in 1987, Page began exploring acting as a career option, as it had been her mother's "dying wish".
 She commented: "My mother died before she ever had a chance to see me realize this dream that she apparently had for me, but never spoke of.
 She wanted me to make my own decisions, but then at the end when she realized she didn't have any time left, she made me promise."
-Page studied acting at the William Esper Studio and HB Studios.
+Page studied acting at the William Esper Studio and HB Studio.